PrinceFromTheFuture/documenso1/docker/README.md

 docker-compose --env-file ./.env up -d
 ```

-This will start the PostgreSQL database and the Documenso application containers.
+This will start the PostgreSQL database and the Tofes-Mekovan application containers.

-5. Access the Documenso application by visiting `http://localhost:3000` in your web browser.
+5. Access the Tofes-Mekovan application by visiting `http://localhost:3000` in your web browser.

 ## Option 2: Standalone Docker Container

-If you prefer to host the Documenso application on your container provider of choice, you can use the pre-built Docker image from DockerHub or GitHub's Package Registry.
+If you prefer to host the Tofes-Mekovan application on your container provider of choice, you can use the pre-built Docker image from DockerHub or GitHub's Package Registry.
 Note that you will need to provide your own database and SMTP host.

-1. Pull the Documenso Docker image:
+1. Pull the Tofes-Mekovan Docker image:

 ```
 docker pull documenso/documenso